hyperledger/fabric/docs/source/build_network.rst

 Cryptogen consumes a file - ``crypto-config.yaml`` - that contains the network topology and allows us to generate a set of certificates and keys for both the Organizations and the components that belong to those Organizations.
-Each Organization is provisioned a unique root certificate (``ca-cert``), that binds specific components (peers and orderers) to that Org.
+Each Organization is provisioned a unique root certificate (``ca-cert``) that binds specific components (peers and orderers) to that Org.
 By assigning each Organization a unique CA certificate, we are mimicking a typical network where a participating :ref:`Member` would use its own Certificate Authority.
-Transactions and communications within Fabric are signed by an entity's private key (``keystore``), and then verified by means of a public key (``signcerts``).
+Transactions and communications within Hyperledger Fabric are signed by an entity's private key (``keystore``), and then verified by means of a public key (``signcerts``).

-You will notice a "count" variable within this file.
-We use this to specify the number of peers per Organization; in our case it's two peers per Org.
+You will notice a ``count`` variable within this file.
+We use this to specify the number of peers per Organization; in our case there are two peers per Org.
 We won't delve into the minutiae of `x.509 certificates and public key infrastructure <https://en.wikipedia.org/wiki/Public_key_infrastructure>`__ right now.
 If you're interested, you can peruse these topics on your own time.